 Fabriken Furillen

 On a windswept islet off the northeastern coast, a former limestone refinery is now the unlikely home of a distinctive boutique hotel, the brainchild of the Swedish photographer Johan Hellström.
-Amid a stark landscape of untamed grass and mountains of loose gravel, the Brutalist hotel features minimalist, gray-toned design and an airy restaurant run by a roster of Swedish guest chefs.
-Surrounded by over 1,000 acres of untouched nature, the hotel also offers the more rustic lodging option of hermit huts— tiny, remote cabins with Hästens beds and wood-fired stoves, but no electricity or running water.
+Amid a stark landscape of untamed grass and mountains of loose gravel, the Brutalist hotel features minimalist, gray-toned design and an airy restaurant serving casual lunches and seasonal, set-menu dinners.
+Surrounded by over 1,000 acres of untouched nature, the hotel also offers the more rustic lodging option of hermit huts— tiny, remote cabins with Hästens beds and wood-fired stoves, with no electricity or running water.

 Eat